PanK0/TalkingChalks/Evaluation/README.md

 * If we want to extend our project, we can use other Azure services
 * **Azure IoT Hub**
   * With our current subscription and with a standard plan, we can handle a maximum of 400000 messages per day.
-  * The subscription is not free and only the first two devices are free.
-You can calculate your medium cost [here](https://azure.microsoft.com/it-it/pricing/calculator/)
  * **Database**
    * Always reachable
    * No sensitive data stored